-AUDIO: Push the AUDIO knob until BASS, MID or TREB appears on the display.
+AUDIO: Push and release the AUDIO knob until BASS, MID, or TREB appears on the display.
 Turn the knob to increase or to decrease.
+The display will show the bass, midrange, or treble level.
 If a station is weak or noisy, you may want to decrease the treble.

-To adjust bass, midrange or treble to the middle position, select BASS, MID or TREB and push and hold the AUDIO knob.
-The radio will produce one beep and adjust the display level to zero.
+To adjust the bass, midrange, and treble to the middle position, push the AUDIO knob.
+The radio will produce one beep and adjust the display level to the middle position.

 To adjust all tone and speaker controls to the middle position, push and hold the AUDIO knob when no tone or speaker control is displayed.
-The radio will produce one beep and CENTERED will appear on the display.
+CENTERED will appear on the display and you will hear a beep.

-AUTO EQ (Automatic Equalization): Press this button to choose between bass, midrange and treble equalization settings designed for country, jazz, talk, pop, rock and classical program types.
+AUTO EQ (Automatic Equalization): Press this button to select customized equalization settings designed for country/western, jazz, talk, pop, rock, and classical.